ushahidi/SMSSync/CONTRIBUTING.md

 ## Development

-If you would like to contribute code to SMSSync you can do so by forking the [repository][1] and sending a pull request.
+If you would like to contribute code to SMSSync you can do so by [forking](https://guides.github.com/activities/forking/) the [repository][1] and sending a pull request.
 We will review your code.
 If everything with the pull request looks good, we will humbly merge your changes.

 ### Branch structure

-The repository is made up of three main branches: **master (stable)**, **develop (ustable)** and **release (quite stable and a temporary branch)**.
+The repository is made up of two main branches: **master (stable)** and **release (quite stable and a temporary branch)**.

-* **master** has the latest stable code, it's tags are released as [SMSSync][1] on the Google playstore.
+* **master** has the most tested latest code, it's tags are released as [SMSSync][1] on the Google playstore.
-* **develop** has the latest unstable code.
-It's codes are merge into master.
-* **release** is a branch of develop after feature freeze. mainly for fine tuning and testing to get the code stable for a release.
-The changes made here are finally merged into develop then develop is merged into master branch.
+* **release** is a branch of `master` after feature freeze.
+Mainly for fine tuning and testing to get the code stable for a release.
+The changes made here are finally merged into master branch.
 After which a version tag is created for a release.

-Always, work with the `develop` branch.
+Always, branch off the `master` branch.

-Join the [developer mailing list][2] and let us hear what you're working on.
+Feel free to join our public chat rooms on either [IRC, HipChat or Gitter][7] in case you want to talk more about what' you're working on.
+Actually we encourage you let us know what you're working.

 ### File Issues